ummVictor/QM-to-Proteus/README.md

 ## Installation

 To begin converting QM concepts to Proteus, you'll first need to have QM Modeling and Proteus installed on your system.
-- To download and install QM Modeling from the official QM™ Model-Based Design Tool [DOWNLOAD]([https://www.labcenter.com/](https://www.state-machine.com/products/qm))
+- To download and install QM Modeling from the official [QM™ Model-Based Design Tool]([https://www.labcenter.com/](https://www.state-machine.com/products/qm)
-- To download and install Proteus [DOWNLOAD](https://github.com/nasa/PROTEUS)
+- To download and install [Proteus](https://github.com/nasa/PROTEUS)

 ## Usage